The Common Cause of Failure

 1. Finish December strong

-This is the month for you to push hard, put in the time, work and commit yourself to ending the year well.
+This is the month for you to push hard.
+Put in the time and work you need to commit yourself to ending the year well.
 Don’t let the misconceptions around selling in December get you down.
 It’s not over until it’s over.

-1. Find expert help to make 2017 your best year yet
+2. Find expert help to make next year your best year yet.

 Are you up for the challenge?

-Leave a comment below and tell me 3 ways to end this year off with a bang.
+Think about 3 ways to end this year off with a bang and comment them below.
 No excuses, just three actionable steps to help you reach your goals.

 Lisa Larter